Discrete stress-energy tensor in the loop O(n) model: Introduction

-In Section~2 we define the discrete stress-energy~$\Tgeom$ for the loop~$O(n)$ model for~$n\in [0,2]$ and show that it satisfies a part of the Cauchy-Riemann equations.
-We start by defining the integrable loop~$O(n)$ model on a Riemann surface tiled by rhombi and equilateral triangles.
-Then we give two definitions of real components~$\Te$ and~$\Tm$ of the stress-energy tensor: geometrical by means of local deformations of the lattice and combinatorial by summing weights of configurations on the hexagonal lattice with particular coefficients.
-We show how to combine~$\Te$ and~$\Tm$ in a complex-valued stress-energy tensor satisfying a part of the Cauchy-Riemann equations.
-We conclude this Section by an informal discussion of separate conical singularities, a linear combination of which gives~$\mathcal{T}$.

-In Section~3 we discuss representations of~$\Tgeom$ for the Ising model ($n=1$) via discrete fermions and spin expectations.
-Similar representations are obtained for the correlations of~$\Tgeom$ and other discrete fields (spin and energy density).
-On the way we recall the definition of discrete fermions and spinors and discuss their properties.

-Section~4 is devoted to the discussion of continuous correlation functions.
-We show how to construct all of them using continuous fermions and spinors.
-Thus defined correlations satisfy the same conformal covariance and OPEs as the corresponding correlations from the CFT.
+\paragraph{{\bf Organisation of the paper.}} In Section~\ref{sec:combi}, we discuss the geometric construction of the discrete stress-energy tensor~$T$ and show that it satisfies a part of s-holomorphicity relations.
+In Section~\ref{sec:via-fermions-disc}, we express~$T$ and its correlations with other discrete fields via discrete fermions.
+In Section~\ref{sec:CFT-correlations}, we construct continuous correlation functions using continuous fermions and spinors.
+We show that the correlations satisfy the same conformal covariance and OPEs as the corresponding correlations from the CFT.
 In particular the stress-energy tensor has a Schwarzian conformal covariance.
+In Section~\ref{sec:Ising-convergence}, we prove convergence results.
+Section~\ref{sec:o-n} contains the proof of Proposition~\ref{prop:relation-Te}.
+Appendix contains some background on s-holomorhpicity and a construction of the full-plane fermionic observable on the hexagonal lattice.